tektoncd/chains/README.md

 * `IMAGE_URL` - The URL to the built OCI image
 * `IMAGE_DIGEST` - The Digest of the built OCI image

+For in-toto attestations, see [INTOTO.md](INTOTO.md) for description of in-toto specific type hinting.

 Note that these are provided automatically when using `PipelineResources`.

 ### Signing Secrets